treeben77/rblx-open-cloud/docs/guides/experience.md

 ## Other Experience APIs

-You can also use the Place Publishing, and Messaging Service APIs with Open Cloud.
+You can also use other experience APIs with open cloud, some of which are shown below.

 ### Messaging Service

 You can publish messages with Open Cloud that live game servers will recieve.
 Here's an example to send a messsage top the topic `topic-name`:

 ```py
 experience.publish_message("topic-name", "this is an example message content.")
 ```